Frequently Asked Questions Pertaining To:

 Not yet.
 Nevertheless, students and their parents can make prepayments for a future quarter in person and by mail, clearly stating the student’s full name, ID and the quarter they want to pre-pay.
 Pre-payments made online must be accompanied by a letter or email to the Student Accounts Office.
 Any payment made in excess of the student charges due will be applied to a future quarter until the student requests the refund.
 If the overpayment was the result of a credit card payment it will be refunded back to the credit card.

 Can I establish a payment plan if my account has been placed with a collection agency?

 NO. Accounts placed with collection agencies must be negotiated with, and paid directly to the agency that is servicing your account.
 If a payment is made directly to Central (whether in person, by mail, or online), on an account placed at a collection agency, Central will immediately notify the collection agency of the payment and corresponding collection fees will be added to your account, without exception.

 The 1098-T forms will be mailed by January 31st.
 You can view and print all your 1098-T information online!!
-Go to: Affiliated Computer Services, Inc. (ACS).
+Go to your MyCWU account (easy instructions at right in the NEWS section).
 For detailed information about the tax credit, go to IRS Publication 970.

 Central Washington University is improving its web payment system for efficiency and to provide moreOnline 1098-T Tax Information - Sign Up Today!

 Want to get your 1098-T tax information as soon as it is ready?
 You can easily get your informationSign Up For Payment Plan

 You are invited to sign up for the new Student Financial Services payment plan!
 Please see the